 The Arkansas Medical Foundation is in existence to provide for the identification and treatment recommendations of healthcare professionals who suffer from impairment, in order to promote the public health and safety and to insure the continued availability of skills of highly trained medical professionals for the benefit of the public.
 The activities of the Foundation shall be confined to the extension of medical knowledge, the advancement of medical science, the evaluation of the standard of medicine, all to the benefit of the public.
-The Physicians' Health Committee is formed pursuant to the Arkansas Medical Society peer review program for the detection, intervention, and monitoring of Impaired Physicians to identify and offer professional assistance to Arkansas Physicians whom are afflicted with mental/emotional illness or the disease of chemical dependency, such as alcoholism, drug abuse, or mental illness.
+The Physicians' Health Committee is formed pursuant to the Arkansas Medical Society peer review program for the detection, intervention, and monitoring of Impaired Physicians to identify and offer professional assistance to Arkansas Physicians whom are afflicted with mental/emotional illness or the disease of chemical dependency, such as alcohol use disorder, drug use disorder, or mental illness.

 Arkansas Medical Foundation (AMF): The AMF was created in 1996 pursuant to Arkansas Code Annotated Section 17-80-201 Et seq.
 The AMF is a 501 c (3) corporation.
 The Foundation is governed by a Board of Directors which shall have the general management and control of the business affairs of the Foundation and shall exercise all powers that may be exercised by the Foundation under the applicable statutes and Articles of Incorporation and Bylaws.
 The Board may utilize the Physicians' Health Committee, which is to be designated by the Arkansas Medical Society.
 Part of the funding of the Foundation comes from a legislated assessment onto the annual licensing fee collected by the Arkansas State Medical Board.
 Physicians' Health Committee (PHC): The Arkansas Medical Society Impaired Physicians' Committee was established in 1983.
 In 1987, the Committee was restructured to include only recovering physicians and its name was changed to the Arkansas Medical Society Physicians' Health Committee.
 The AMF was created to help implement and facilitate the duties of the PHC.
 Pursuant to Arkansas Code Annotated 17-80-208 and 16-46-105, all information and referrals of suspected impairment received by the PHC are confidential, nonpublic, and carefully maintained.
 The PHC complies with federal and state regulations concerning security and release of protected information.
 The PHC members act as a peer review group for the Medical Director of the AMF/PHC.